victorsibanda/Terraform_Networking/ReadMe2.md

 * **Authoritative nameserver** - This final name-server can be thought of as a dictionary on a rack of books, in which a specific name can be translated into its definition.
 The authoritative name-server is the last stop in the name-server query.
 If the authoritative name server has access to the requested record, it will return the IP address for the requested hostname back to the DNS Recursor (the librarian) that made the initial request.

+## What are A records, MX Records and CNAME Records?

+#### - A records
+A records are the most basic type of DNS record and are used to point a domain or subdomain to an IP address.
+Assigning a value to an A record can be done by providing a your DNS management panel with an IP address where the domain or subdomain should point and a TTL

+You will want to use A Record for your DNS entry if you have an IP address that the domain/ subdomain should point to or if you want to establish a domain/subdomain used as the place to point a CNAME.

+#### - MX records

+Mail Exchanger (MX) records are used to help route email according the domain owners preference.
+The MX record itself specifies which servers(s) to attempt to use to deliver mail to when this type of request is made to the domain.
+They differ from A records and CNAMEs in a way that they also require a "priority" value as a part of their entry.
+The priority is used to indicate which of the servers listed a MX records it should attempt to use first,

+Some Email providers only have one MX record.
+The number of MX entries you will need to create depends largely on the mail provider and how they expect the load on these emails servers to be handled.

+#### - CNAME records

+CNAME records are another commonly used type of DNS entry and are used to point a domain or subdomain to another host name.

+As a host, you can use CNAMEs for customers as a means of being able to changed the IP address of a server or clusters of servers transparently and without users having to make their own DNS adjustments.
+You can see an example of this in the store hostname that point to the naked domain and use its value.

 ## Amazon Route 53 DNS
 - **A Reliable and cost-effective way to route to end users to internet applications.**